 The filename pattern specifies how the target filenames shall look like.
 By default, PhotoJoin will construct filenames from the adjusted date and time, the name of the subdirectory where the file came from and the original file name converted to lower-case.
 You can change that by modifying the (admittedly cryptic) pattern codes – but don’t worry, a help function it built right into PhotoJoin, explaining the meaning of the codes, including examples.

-Finally, there’s an option to set the file modification time of the moved and renamed files to the adjusted date and time.
+There’s also an option to set the file modification time of the moved and renamed files to the adjusted date and time.
 This is useful if the files are going to be shown in chronological order by a viewer application, or if the file names are going to be processed further using a multi-rename tool.

 5. Start the synchronization: After you’ve synchronized all subdirectories, click the »Run« button in the main window.
 This will start the actual renaming process, during which the photos from the subdirectories will be moved into the project directory, while the names are modified according to the configured filename pattern: